Quick Faith Builders for Parents: 12 Methods to Put Jesus First

 9. One Book, One Church

 Start a reading project in your children’s ministry.
 Have your volunteers and ministers select a book monthly for all the families in your ministry to read at the same time.
-Then bring the families together in discussion groups, online chat rooms, or special presentations by the book’s author.
+Then bring the families together in discussion groups or online chats.

 10. The Greatest Gift